Ivor Gurney: Compositions

-Gurney wrote hundreds of poems and more than 300 songs but only set a handful of his own poems to music, the best-known being "Severn Meadows".
-His well-known compositions include his Five Elizabethan Songs (or 'The Elizas' as he called them), written in 1913-14 while he was still a student at the Royal College of Music.
+Gurney wrote hundreds of poems and more than 300 songs but only set a handful of his own poems to music, the best-known of those being "Severn Meadows".
+The Five Elizabethan Songs (or 'The Elizas' as he called them) were written in 1913-14 while he was still a student at the Royal College of Music, and published in 1920 by Winthrop Rogers.
 The song cycles Ludlow and Teme (published 1923) and The Western Playland, (published 1926), both settings of poetry by A. E. Housman, were prepared for publication with the help of admirers and friends, including Gerald Finzi and his wife Joy, Howard Ferguson and Marion Scott.
 Oxford University Press issued two sets of ten songs in 1938, a year after his death, selected and edited by Finzi and Ferguson.
 Three further sets of ten songs came out in 1952, 1959 and 1979.

-Gurney set to music many of the poems of his contemporaries, including at least nineteen poems written by Edward Thomas, six of them collected in the orchestral song cycle Lights Out published in 1926, and at least seven by W. H. Davies.
-All of Gurney's settings from the Canadian poet Bliss Carman's Sappho: One Hundred Lyrics (1904) were gathered together in a new collection, Seven Sappho Songs by Richard Carder in 1998.
+Gurney set to music many of the poems of his contemporaries, including at least nineteen poems written by Edward Thomas (six of them collected in the orchestral song cycle Lights Out published in 1926), at least seven by W. H. Davies and five by Rupert Brooke.
+All of Gurney's settings from the Canadian poet Bliss Carman's Sappho: One Hundred Lyrics (1904) were gathered in Seven Sappho Songs by Richard Carder in 1998.

 It has been suggested that there is something of Schubert and Schumann, but considerably less of the prevailing folk idiom of the time, in the intensity of Gurney's musical language.
 He had a preference for setting dark ballads, as Schubert, Loewe and Brahms had before him, and "knew his Brahms and Schumann backwards, as his piano pieces testify".
 But where he does lean towards folksong, as in his setting of Belloc's "Ha’nacker Mill", it is often hard to tell whether the melody is original or traditional.

-His Five Preludes for piano were written in 1919-20 and published the following year.
-He also wrote as many as 20 string quartets, although most of these are lost.
+Gurney's instrumental and chamber music is only now coming to light.
+An exception are the Five Preludes for piano, which were written in 1919-20 and published the following year.
+But he also wrote four piano sonatas and as many as 20 string quartets, most of which have been lost.
+Three of the piano sonatas (No. 2 incomplete) have been recorded by George Rowley.
 The String Quartet in D minor, composed in 1924, received its premiere recording in 2020.
+There are also two violin sonatas, in E-flat major and in D major, both dating from 1918/19 and both now recorded.